Chapter 6: Checkpoint & CheckpointStore Trait

 • .clone(): We clone the Checkpoint when saving and loading to avoid ownership issues with the map.
 This requires C and WI to be Clone.

 This implementation is simple but effective for single-process scenarios.
-For real distributed systems, you'd use an implementation backed by Redis, a database, or another shared storage mechanism.
+For real distributed systems, you'd use an implementation backed by Redis, a database, or another shared storage mechanism, likely implementing the more granular distributed store traits (ContextStore, etc.).

 Under the Hood: Serialization is Key